Jump to topic

 - Genetics – Many people think of alcoholism as genetic or hereditary and, in a sense, this is true.
 There are genes and genetic variants that predispose a person to alcohol addiction.
 Children of alcoholics are more likely to drink than those of nonalcoholic parents and are also more likely to develop alcoholism.

-- Childhood Behavior – How a child behaves in their younger years can increase their risk of underage drinking and alcoholism.
+- Childhood behavior – How a child behaves in their younger years can increase their risk of underage drinking and alcoholism.
 For example, children that are impulsive, restless, aggressive, or easily distractible from ages 3 to 10 are more likely to participate in underage drinking.
 In the future, they may become alcohol dependent.
-Additionally, those with antisocial behaviors in childhood are more at risk of alcohol abuse and dependence in adolescence and adulthood.
+Those with antisocial behaviors in childhood are more at risk of alcohol abuse and dependence in adolescence and adulthood.